Heart failure is a frighteningly common but sometimes overlooked life-threatening

 heart failure medications.

-According to Dr. Blois, following recommendations for lifestyle changes
+According to Dr. Blois, following recommendations for lifestyle modification

-can help slow the disease’s progression and improve symptoms.
-These include:
+can help slow the disease’s progression, improve symptoms and decrease

 - adhering to your medication regimen